sudheermuthyala/terraform-/08-terraform-provisioners/105-file-provisioner-failure-behaviour/README.md

 - Try copying a file to Apache static content  folder "/var/www/html" using file provisioner
 - This will fail,because the user you are usinng `ec2-user` for Amazon linux vm.
 This user don't have access to "/var/www/html" to copey the files
 - we need to use sudo to do this
-- we all know is we cannot copy it directly, but we know we have already copyed this file to "/tmp"
+- we all know is we cannot copy it directly, but we know we have already copyed this file in "/tmp" using file-provisioner
+- TR